datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 $ head -50 coverage.hist >short.hist
 ```

-EMAIL the ëshort.histí file to yourself to look at it in a spreadsheet.
+EMAIL the ‚Äòshort.hist‚Äô file to yourself to look at it in a spreadsheet.
 ```
 $ mail -a short.hist -r youremail@wherever.com  youremail@wherever.com
 (enter subject, enter, ctrl-d to send)